-- 2.27.
+2.27.
 It is imperative for safety reasons that licensed vehicles are easily recognisable as bona fide, licensed vehicles.
-All vehicles will be required to have plates on the outside rear of the vehicle, that are clearly visible to anyone travelling behind the vehicle, and smaller internal plates displayed in the windscreen of a vehicle, so they are identifiable from the front as they approach customers. - 2.28.
-Door stickers or magnetised signs will be required for private hire vehicles stating "Pre-Booked Only".
-These stickers must remain on the private hire vehicle at all times unless, and in exceptional circumstances where they are operating under a plate exemption when they can be removed for the time that the exemption applies.
-Vehicle proprietors may apply for an exemption to the requirement to have door stickers or magnets of this type. - 2.29.
+All vehicles will be required to have plates on the outside rear of the vehicle, that are clearly visible to anyone travelling behind the vehicle, and smaller internal plates displayed in the windscreen of a vehicle, so they are identifiable from the front as they approach customers.

+- 2.28.
+Door stickers will be required for private hire vehicles stating "Pre-Booked Only.
+These stickers must remain on the private hire vehicle at all times unless, and in exceptional circumstances where they are operating under a plate exemption when they can be removed for the time that the exemption applies. - 2.29.
 There may very occasionally be exceptional circumstances where exemptions from the display of private hire vehicle plates will be considered but this will only be in exceptional circumstances, for example where the safety of the passenger(s) being transported in a plated vehicle would be compromised.
 Any request to obtain an exemption for the display of plates will need to be supported by evidence such as a contract or letter explaining why the passenger's safety is compromised by the display of a plate.
 Any vehicle with an exemption certificate will be required to retain their plate in the boot, or other safe place if there is no boot, at all times.